 Your car could have a problem with the transmission, or if you have a straight shift, it probably means the clutch is slipping.
 If your car has an automatic transmission, the shifting is often done by hydraulic pressure based on engine speed.

 If the transmission system is having problems, it may require high engine speed to shift to the next gear or it may not shift to the next gear at all.
-This can cause your car to rev at higher RPMs than usual. you can use best bluetooth obd2 scanner to find the problem on your transmission.
+This can cause your car to rev at higher RPMs than usual. you can use this tool to find the problem on your transmission.

 It is crucial to your car’s well being that you do not let it rev at high RPMs.
 This will cause damage to your car’s engine and transmission.
 If you have a bidirectional scanner at home, plug it in.
 This is a good starting place when trying to figure out the root cause of higher RPMs.